rdammkoehler/DockerKata/40_stats.md

 ## Overview

-In this exercise we will start a container and then ask the Docker Engine to display stats about that container.
+In this exercise, we will start a container and then ask the Docker Engine to display stats about that container.
 Then we will stop and remove the container.

 ## Kata Steps